Creating an Open Network

 -

-Click on the 24/7 hyperlink in the Scheduling column of the
+Click the 24/7 hyperlink in the

-page to customize the schedule.
+column to customize the schedule.

 The Schedule for Network <network-name> in Venue <venue-name> dialog box is displayed.